kelllyy101/clock_quest/README.md

 Please refer to the wireframes and color scheme documents provided separately.

+*add screenshots*

 ## Features

 Clock Quest includes the following key features:

 - Main logo: A visually appealing and representative logo to establish the brand identity.
-- Navigation bar: A persistent navigation bar for easy access to different clock displays and related applications.
+- Navigation bar: A persistent navigation bar for easy access to different pages with a different focus in each, related applications and an about sign-up page.
 - Links to different apps: Additional applications related to timekeeping, providing users with a comprehensive experience.
-- Sign-up form: Users can create accounts to unlock additional features and receive updates.
+- Sign-up form: Users can create accounts to unlock additional features and receive updates from the owner of the site.
-- Footer: A footer section containing relevant information and links to social media platforms.
+- Footer: A footer section containing relevant information and links to social media platforms where you learn more about time management.

 Possible Future Features:

-- User profiles: Allow users to customize their profiles and save preferences.
+- User profiles: Allow users to customize their profiles and save preferences or take snippets of the advise text to keep in their personal journal.
-- Social sharing: Enable users to share their favorite clocks or clock designs on social media.
+- Social sharing: Enable users to share their favorite apps and tips on social media.
 - Interactive quizzes: Include quizzes to test users' knowledge about timekeeping methods.
+- A survery would be a good way to see what the website is missing, for example, "What would you like to see more of?", and then a list of possible answers to do with time management, productivity, focus and wellness.
+- More engagement with social media to reach more people.

 ## Testing